projectcalico/calico/README.md

 # Calico packaging

-This repo aims to automate and document every step needed to build and publish Calico packages, for use [with OpenStack](https://docs.projectcalico.org/master/getting-started/openstack/installation/) or [on bare metal
+This repo automates and documents every step needed to build and publish Calico packages, for use [with OpenStack](https://docs.projectcalico.org/master/getting-started/openstack/installation/) or [on bare metal